Chermanangad

-Chermanangad (also spelled Cheramanagad and Chiramanangad) is a small village on the road between Kunnamkulam and Wadakanchery (Road No. SH50) in the Thrissur district of Kerala.
+Chermanangad (also spelled Cheramanagad and Chiramanangad) is a town on the road between Kunnamkulam and Wadakanchery (Road No. SH50) in the Thrissur district of Kerala.

 History

 Kodakuthy Kallu, also known as Kudakallu, at Chiramanangad village.

 Prehistoric burial sites, commonly known as Kodakuthy Kallu (Kudakallu) [literally meaning "stones shaped like umbrellas"], were discovered here.
 These burial sites had stones placed like umbrellas over them.
 These stones have been over a period of time been plundered for construction and the remaining stones shifted to museums.

 These umbrella rocks of Chiramanangad are reported to have a history of over four thousand years; here people were buried in earthen urns and umbrella rocks were placed on top as landmarks.

 Economy

 This largely rural area is gradually being converted to a small urban centre.
 Agricultural activity is disappearing with agricultural land being converted to housing plots.
 The village centre has a temple known as Kunnambathu Kavu.